Linear Barcode ActiveX Control & DLL

 End Sub

-2. PrintForm - This printing method prints the actual form with the barcode control.
-This method prints at the screen DPI, therefore, narrow bar widths smaller than .03CM cannot be printed.
+2. PrintForm: This printing method prints the actual form with the barcode control and prints at the screen DPI.
+Therefore, narrow-bar widths smaller than .03CM cannot be printed.
 Below is code from a button on the form that performs this task:

 Private Sub PrintForm_Click()